How will my book be sold?

 WHAT DO YOU DO TO SELL MY BOOK?

-Three months before publication we present titles to key trade wholesalers such as Baker & Taylor, Ingram, Bookazine and New Leaf in US and Bertrams, Gardners, Westnedge and Bookspeed in UK.
+Four months before publication we present titles to key trade wholesalers such as Baker & Taylor, Ingram, Bookazine and New Leaf in US and Bertrams, Gardners, Westnedge and Bookspeed in UK.
 We also present titles to larger retailers such as Amazon, Barnes & Noble, Hastings, BAM, NACS and Folletts in US, Indigo in Canada, and Waterstones, Blackwell, Foyles, John Smith in UK.
 And we also present to library suppliers such as Brodart in US, and to BDS and Yankee Book Pedlar in Europe.
 Over the years we have built strong relationships in certain areas.
 In the Mind/Body/Spirit sector for instance with bookclubs such as Cygnus, in the Christian market A Great Read for Christians, and with specialist bookstores such as Watkins MBS Books in London, Banyen Books in Vancouver, and Mirabai in New York.
+In general, our trading terms in UK are firmsale(return only at JHP's discretion) and discount off recommended retail price rrp between 35%-55%, but we rarely refuse returns from an event and if the order is large enough we offer increased discount.
+In other territories different terms apply but along broadly similar lines.

 In addition to selling copies to readers, these outlets market and sell our books by publishing articles and reviews, hosting events, displaying books on their shelves and websites.
 We also work closely with festival organisers, colleges and academic institutions, churches and retreats, arts centres and galleries, therapy centres and healing groups throughout the world, and we have similar relationships in all the different subject areas, like with politics and aesthetics in Zero Books.

-One month before publication we email a newsletter to subscribed trade contacts to highlight special promotions, author signings, new and better selling titles.
+One month before publication we email a newsletter to subscribed trade contacts and to fans to highlight special promotions, author signings, new and better selling titles.
 These trade contacts include foreign publishers to whom we sell rights, and retailers, who are encouraged to pre-order new titles ready for launch.

 We can not guarantee to get your book into shops.
 The strongest possibilities are in the independent, more specialist sectors.
 Chain store shops will not in general stock books by first time authors unless the author is already known, has great endorsements from well known names, etc. Supermarkets will only stock titles which are already selling a few thousand copies a week.
 More in Estimate of likely sales.